STRIDER PRIVATE INVESTIGATOR TRAINING School (aka “SPIT”)

 The fastest learning curve will come from a combination of lectures, field training, and watching TV.

 Can you see the trainee in our rural surveillance training?
 And if you can spot the trainee, what else can you see?
 Check each picture, then look for the answer near the bottom of this page.
-Join Now PI Training as we are the Best Private Investigator in Texas.

 Our goal is to help you break into the PI industry by learning SURVEILLANCE and OSINT, first of all, then moving CRIMINAL INVESTIGATIONS and UNDERCOVER if you desire.
 Through our PI training program, you will add new PI courses to your resume, experience real cases, and participate in field training to practice your skills.
 “Field Training” is a combination of live exercises and casework.
 It is what differentiates us from nearly every other private investigator school in Texas.

 “SPIT” Training includes two initial tracks for you to choose from SURVEILLANCE (“SURF”) and COMPUTER INVESTIGATIONS (“OSINT”).
-For private investigator licensing texas, these are foundational courses and with one or both, you will have your foot in the door as a private investigator.
+For private investigator licensing in texas, these are foundational courses and with one or both, you will have your foot in the door as a private investigator.

 At some point, all investigators choose a niche or two.
 There are literally hundreds of them from insurance investigations to criminal defense to missing persons to homicide to fraud to kidnapping to oil rig measuring devices!